BiAPoL/PoL-BioImage-Analysis-TS-GPU-Accelerated-Image-Analysis/docs/00_course_preparation/Readme.md

 ### ssh connection (Linux, MacOS)
 Linux and MacOS users: Please check whether you can access the ZIH HPC system.
 Make sure you have established a VPN connection!
-1) Open a console and type the follwing (change XXX to the login name) ssh XXX@taurus.hrsk.tu-dresden.de
+1) Open a console and type in the following (change scadsXXX to your username) ssh scadsXXX@taurus.hrsk.tu-dresden.de

 ### ssh connection (Windows)
 Windows users need an ssh client for connecting to the ZIH HPC system.